Why Do People Criticize Others?

 Constant criticism can chip away at an individual’s self-esteem, making them doubt their abilities and worth.
 This can result in feelings of inadequacy and a lack of confidence in their judgment.

-Being subjected to frequent fault finding can create a constant state of stress and anxiety.
-Individuals may feel constantly on edge, anticipating criticism in every interaction, affecting their mental and emotional well-being.
+Being subjected to frequent fault-finding can create a constant state of stress and anxiety.
+Individuals may feel constantly on edge, anticipating criticism in every interaction, which can negatively impact their mental and emotional well-being.

 Instead of inspiring improvement, overly harsh feedback can demotivate individuals and hinder their willingness to take risks or pursue new challenges.
 They may hesitate to put forth effort for fear of further criticism.